jtnystrom/Discount/README.md

 seqkit faidx myChromosomes.fasta
 `

 Discount will detect the presence of the `myChromosomes.fasta.fai` file and read the data efficiently.
-In this case, the parameter `--maxlen` is not necessary.
+With this format, there is no specific limit to how long sequences can be, and they will be read as chunks in parallel.
+When a .fai file is present, compression (gz/bz2) is currently not supported.

 #### Repetitive or very large datasets